 Using advanced engineering to grow beautiful reefs.

 Inspired by nature, CCell-Wave is a simple and sturdy biomimicry design.
 The curve of our paddle is naturally strong and able to withstand extreme conditions.
-We use composite materials making CCell-Wave light-weight and durable.
+While composite materials make the paddle light-weight and durable.
 It was even tested in Cozumel during hurricane season.
-The paddle is adaptable and through minor adjustments during manufacture, we can optimize the paddle for the prevailing site conditions adjacent to the growing reef.
+The paddle is adaptable and through minor adjustments during manufacture, it is optimised for the prevailing site conditions adjacent to the growing reef.

 After CCell-Wave has captured wave energy it must be dispersed over the reef.
 To extract calcium carbonate from seawater with electrolysis, the voltage applied to the steel reef structure must be between 1.2 and 4 volts.
-Any less and electrolysis can’t take place and more and the rock being formed becomes spongey and less suitable for coral growth.
+Any less and electrolysis can not take place, any more and the rock being formed becomes spongey and less suitable for coral growth.
 The power CCell-Wave can capture will also vary day-by-day depending on weather and tidal conditions.

-Building on over 25 years of research this process has been shown to accelerate coral growth: fragments of broken or farmed corals, attached to the structure, can grow up to 5x faster than on natural reefs.
-This method of reef-creation has been uniquely applied to solving a wide variety of marine and coastal problems including coral reef and fishery habitat restoration, shoreline protection, and erosion control measures
+Building on over 25 years of research this process has been shown to accelerate coral growth: fragments of broken or farmed corals, attached to the structure, can grow 2-3x faster than on natural reefs.
+This method of reef-creation has been uniquely applied to solving a wide variety of marine and coastal problems including coral reef and fishery habitat restoration, shoreline protection, and erosion control measures.